Calendar alarm app for Google Calendar, Apple Calendar, and Outlook Calendar

 Not natively — Google Calendar only sends push notifications, which disappear automatically.
 OnTimer connects to Google Calendar and turns every event into a persistent alarm that stays on your screen until you dismiss it.

-Microsoft Outlook's built-in reminders are notifications, not alarms.
-OnTimer connects to Microsoft 365 and Outlook calendars and fires persistent alarms for every scheduled event, replacing dismissible notifications with interruptions that demand a response.
+Outlook Calendar's built-in reminders are notifications, not alarms.
+OnTimer connects to Outlook Calendar and fires persistent alarms for every scheduled event, replacing dismissible notifications with interruptions that demand a response.

 A notification informs you — it appears briefly and disappears whether you act or not.
 An alarm interrupts you — it stays active and demands acknowledgment before it stops.
 For meetings that matter, you want alarm behavior, not notification behavior.